 Yesterday’s workshop was fun.
 I enjoyed it thoroughly.
 Here are my nuggets from it.

 - Stories are powerful.
-Stories help people feel it.
-Your audience gets something to relate to.
-Stories don’t have to be really long either.
-Key is to tie in the point you are trying to make.
-Also, tell your stories, and let them leave imprint on people’s hearts.
+They give you something to feel and experience.
+Stories don’t have to stretch too long, either.
+The key is to tie in the point you are trying to make.
+Also, tell your stories, and let them leave an imprint on people’s hearts.
 Avoid explaining them.
 It’s emotions that help you connect to people’s hearts, and not the logic.

 - Do your due diligence in conducting the research.
 Make sure your sources are credible.
 Cite them when you use them.
 That helps build credibility.

-- In communication, one of the most important dialogues is the one you have with yourself.
-Train to get yourself in the flow of moment while communicating.
+- In communication, one of the most critical dialogues is the one you have with yourself.
+Train to get yourself in the flow of moments while communicating.
 Self-doubt, worry can sap the energy very fast.

 - Thinking on your feet, being able to react to situations is so critical.
 The table topics at toastmasters, or training in Improv can be handy tools in developing this.
-Gene captured it so well …“Fail with confidence.”
-For that, cultivating communication skills in the right support system is so important.
+Gene captured it so well, “Fail with confidence.”
+For that, cultivating communication skills in the right support system is so vital.

-- How you say it is way more powerful than what you say.
+- How you say, it is way more potent than what you say.

-- Communication is about relationship with your audience.
+- Communication is about a relationship with your audience.
 Be aware of your own emotions while communicating.

-- Steve articulated his thought and observation so well, “You discover your own style of presenting.
+- Steve articulated his thought and observation so well, “You discover your style of presenting.
 Everyone does it differently, and yet it can be effective.
-So, it’s matter of discovering your style.”
+So, it’s a matter of discovering your style.”